Certificate Program in Professional and Technical Writing

 The certificate program parallels these tracks within a degree program, but offers non-matriculated students a stand-alone program for completing the same training.

-Similar to the Concentration in Professional and Technical Writing, students enroll in upper-division writing and editing courses, English 106, 107, and 129, in which they receive hands-on experience in planning and writing two publications: The Department of English and Comparative Literature Newsletter and The Writing Life.
+Similar to the Concentration in Professional and Technical Writing, students enroll in upper-division writing and editing courses, such as English 106, 107,110, 111, and 129, in which they receive hands-on experience planning, writing, and editing professional texts such as instructions, user guides, social media campaigns, newsletters, infographics, and feature articles.

 These courses concentrate on writing original compositions, using as models documents from the technical community that surrounds SJSU.
 Writing assignments will include abstracts, proposals, instructions, procedural descriptions, formal reports, and a variety of business communications.
 Graphic communication, interviewing techniques, document review, and the specific requirements of technical writing will be additional topics.